 Note, if you already own 100% of your property you only need to contact us once you've found a buyer, read more here.

-- Step 2: Request to sell with our online form - Sign in or create a My SO Resi Profile and follow the instructions in your Selling my home section.
-We will then organise a video call with a dedicated consultant to discuss the details
+- Step 2: Request to sell with our online form - Sign in or create a My SO Resi Profile and follow the instructions in the Selling my home section.
+We will then assign you a dedicated consultant who'll organise a video call to discuss the details

-- Step 3: Send us your lease and Energy Performance Certificate (EPC) - We can help you obtain your lease document if you are struggling to find it and create a new EPC for you if it's more than ten years old
+- Step 3: Upload the required documents to your My SO Resi account - We require copies of your valuation report, EPC, photo ID & proof of address.
+We'll obtain your lease document for you and can create a new EPC for you if it's more than ten years old (fees may apply)

 - Step 4: Take professional photographs of your home - we will organise a suitable time for our partners NicheCom to take professional photos of your property, create a floor plan and a new EPC (if required).
 They will share these files directly with us and acts as the first stage in marketing your property

-- Step 6: Tell us you want to go ahead - Once all documents are received, we will need a signed Instruction to Sell form.
+- Step 6: Tell us you want to go ahead - Once all documents are received, we will request you to sign the Instruction to Sell form.
 If we don’t sell your home after the designated nomination period (currently 8 weeks), you can choose to sell it on the open market.
 If you do this, there’s no sales fee to pay to us but there will likely be estate agent fees to pay instead

 - Step 7: We find you a buyer - We will create your marketing listing and publish it on the largest shared ownership property websites.
 We will take care of marketing your home and financially assess applicants before they view your property.
 If a potential buyer wants to go ahead we will check through their application to make sure they are eligible.
 Read our guide to preparing your property for viewing